Come On Over (Jessica Simpson song)

-"Come on Over" is a song by American recording artist Jessica Simpson from her sixth studio album, Do You Know.
-It was released on June 24, 2008 by Columbia Nashville as the lead single of the album.
-It was co-written by country music artist Rachel Proctor, Victoria Banks, and Simpson herself.
+"Come on Over" is a song by American recording artist Jessica Simpson from her sixth studio album, Do You Know (2008).
+The song was penned by country musician Rachel Proctor, Victoria Banks, and Simpson herself, marking her third single she had a writer's credit on following "With You" (2003) and "A Public Affair" (2006).
+It was released on June 16, 2008 via Columbia Nashville to country radio, becoming Simpson's first single released to the format.

-The song was moderately well received.
-In the United States, "Come on Over" became the most-added song to country radio for the week of June 6, 2008, debuting at number 41 on the Billboard Hot Country Songs chart.
+The song was favorably reviewed, with the production being compared to artists like Shania Twain.
+In the United States, "Come on Over" became the most-added song to country radio the week of June 6, 2008, debuting at number 41 on the Billboard Hot Country Songs chart.
 It broke a record held by Miranda Lambert ("Me and Charlie Talking") and Brad Cotter ("I Meant To") for highest-debuting first chart entry by a solo artist; both artists debuted at number 42 on that same chart.
 On July 12, 2008, the song peaked at number sixty-five on the Billboard Hot 100.
-However, the song was a success and peaked at 18th in Hot Country Songs.
+The song peaked at number 18 on the Hot Country Songs chart.

-The music video for "Come on Over", it was directed by Liz Friedlander and shot in Little Creek Ranch, California.
-The video begins with Simpson standing outside her house making a phone call to her love interest.
-She is then shown inside her house sitting next to the kitchen sink, looking out of the living room windows.
-In other shots, Simpson sings with a live backing band in a barn house, and sits on the back of a pick-up van.
-At the end of the video, she is shown sitting in a bathtub after a man is depicted leaving his car; his face is not shown.
+The music video for "Come on Over" was directed by Liz Friedlander and shot in Little Creek Ranch, California.
 The song was nominated for a 2008 CMT fan-voted online award in the category of best "(What?
 I've Always Been Country) Crossover Artist".